ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+BUILDING ON THE SAND.
-r so the world hath done ;
+For so the world hath done ;
 Ones myrtles grow and rem blew,
 , And morning brougVt ftte ;
 Bat hare a care, yo young and fair,